This tutorial covers:

 }

-There is a reason that the request and response object needs to be modified.
-When the Lambda function is called through API Gateway, the request object consists of a JSON that includes the request body, HTTP method type, REST API resource path, query parameters, headers, and request context.
-Here is a snippet that shows this:
+You may be wondering why the request and response object needs to be modified.
+When the Lambda function is called through API Gateway the request object consists of JSON that includes the request body, HTTP method type, REST API resource path, query parameters, headers, request context, and more:

 {